Canada CRE News In Your Inbox.

 Toys R Us Canada Files for Creditor Protection

-Toys R Us Canada has filed for creditor protection under the Companies’ Creditors Arrangement Act after obtaining an initial order from the Ontario Superior Court of Justice.
+Toys R Us Canada has filed for creditor protection under the Companies’ Creditors Arrangement Act and plans to reduce its store footprint.

 The initial court order provides a stay of proceedings for 10 days, subject to extension, as the company evaluates its options and advances its restructuring plan.

-As part of the process, Toys R Us Canada has appointed Neil Taylor as chief restructuring officer to assist with navigating the CCAA proceedings while maintaining operations and continuing to serve customers, partners and employees.
+As part of the process, Toys R Us has appointed Neil Taylor as chief restructuring officer to assist with navigating the CCAA proceedings while maintaining operations and continuing to serve customers, partners and employees.

 Court documents and updates on the CCAA proceedings can be accessed on Alvarez & Marsal’s website.